 Benny and Sare talked about a very memorable and romantic holiday they had taken to South America, where they visited a mountain range in Patagonia called Torres del Paine.
 Benny had decided while they were trekking through these stunning mountains that this was the place for his proposal to Sare.

 He wasn’t prepared with a ring, so instead he picked up a flower, which is unique to that area, and proposed with this frailejón.
 Later, of course, Benny gave Sare a beautiful ring – one which had belonged to his grandmother.
 As the couple talked about their holiday, they asked me if I could incorporate something symbolising this special time.
-I suggested engraving some images on the two wedding rings to unify them, and they asked me to use the frailejón and the iconic mountain range.
+I suggested engraving images on the two wedding rings of the special flower, the frailejón, and the iconic Torres del Paine mountain range.